vb690/bazaar/pascal_estimator/README.md

-# Polynomial bayesian ridge regression for pascal estimation
+# Polynomial Bayesian Ridge Regression for Rigidity Estimation

 Small project showing the application of Polynomial Bayesian Ridge Regression for estimati the rigidity of a gel given the concentration of the compund component present in it.